Director

 Project title: Virtual reality rehabilitation as a treatment approach for older women with mixed urinary incontinence: a feasibility study

-Memoir: Elliott, V. (2013).
-L’utilisation de la réadaptation par la réalité virtuelle pour traiter l’incontinence urinaire mixte de la femme âgée: une étude de faisabilité.
+Memoir: Elliott V. (2013) L’utilisation de la réadaptation par la réalité virtuelle pour traiter l’incontinence urinaire mixte de la femme âgée: une étude de faisabilité.
 Papyrus, Collections Thèses et mémoires électroniques de l’Université de Montréal, Faculté de médecine.

 Publications:

-Elliott, V., de Bruin, E. D., & Dumoulin, C. (2015).
-Virtual reality rehabilitation as a treatment approach for older women with mixed urinary incontinence: a feasibility study.
-Neurourology and urodynamics, 34(3), 236-243.
+Elliott V, DeBruin E, Dumoulin C. (2015) Virtual reality rehabilitation as a treatment approach for older women with mixed urinary incontinence: a feasibility study.
+Neurourology and Urodynamics.
+March;34(3):236-243. doi:10.1002/nau.22553

 Other publications:

 Dumoulin C, Martin C, Elliott V, Bourbonnais D, Morin M, Lemieux MC, Gauthier R. (2013) Randomized controlled trial of physiotherapy for postpartum stress incontinence: 7-year follow-up.
-Neurourology and Urodynamics, 32(5): 449-454.
+Neurourology and Urodynamics.
+June;32(5):449-454. doi:10.1002/nau.22330

 Fraser S, Elliott V, DeBruin E, Bherer L, Dumoulin C. (2014) The effects of combined video game dancing and pelvic floor training to improve dual-task gait and cognition in women with mixed-urinary incontinence.
-Games for Health Journal, 3(3): 172-178.
+Games for Health Journal.
+June;3(3):172-178. doi:10.1089/g4h.2013.0095

 Jenny Kruger, Nurse and midwife - Postdoctoral Fellow